De La Louisiane Cocktail Recipe

 Method

-Add rye, Bénédictine, sweet vermouth, absinthe, bitters, and cubed ice to a mixing glass.
+1. Add rye, Bénédictine, sweet vermouth, absinthe, and bitters to a mixing glass.